-Be an informed consumer.
+Be an informed consumer and seller.

 Is this flute worth getting repaired?
 Am I better off getting something new rather than putting money into this?

 I recently acquired a (free | really inexpensive) flute from (eBay | garage sale | pawn shop | flea market | the back of my closet | my neighbor whose child played with for 6 months and then never touched it again).
 Is it worth getting repaired?
 Am I better off getting something new rather than putting money into this?We all want to know "Is this flute a deal?"

 There are several structural reasons and adjustment issues that could cause a new flute to play sharper than you are accustomed.

 A flute teacher with a large studio wrote recently to ask: